Attn-to-FC/Attn-to-FC/README.md

 you@server:~/dev/attn-to-fc$ time python3 my_get_activations.py /nfs/projects/attn-to-fc/data/outdir/models/ast-attendgru-fc_E07_1565109688.h5 /nfs/projects/attn-to-fc/data/outdir/models/ast-attendgru_E04_1554124260.h5 --fid=26052502
 ```

 This will output all the activation map of the attention matrix in ast-attendgru-fc as well as the ast-attendgru matrix.
-This is designed to allow comparison between models that only differ with the addition of file context information.
+This is designed to allow comparison between models that only differ with the addition of file context information.<br />
 It takes 2 models files as input, the first is the model with file context information while the second is the model without file context information.
-It also takes the function id (fid) as input.
+It also takes the function id (fid) as input.<br />
 Currently this can be run for only 1 fid at a time.

 ```console